This page shows key dates for the 18/19 academic year, in the Department of Library & Information Science, CityLIS.

 She can be found on Twitter @LudiPrice and on Tumblr ludi-ling.

 12th November: British Library Labs Symposium (all day event)

-We are really pleased to have secured places for all CityLIS students taking classes on Mondays during 18/19 (Full-time and PT year one) to attend this Symposium.
+We are really pleased to have secured places for all CityLIS students taking classes on Mondays during 18/19 (full-time and part-time year one) to attend this Symposium.
 Please note that your places have been booked.
 Attendence is expected as part of the formal course.
 The event takes place at the Knowledge Centre, at the British Library, and you will need to make your own way there.
-The event starts at 10.00am, so you should plan to arrive around 09.30-0945.
+The event starts at 10.00am, so you should plan to arrive around 09.30-09.45.
 The event will conclude at 17.30, although there will be a reception afterwards for those wishing to network.